Student Finance in Scotland 2024

 Repaying your Scottish Student Loan

-First up, if you're a student from the UK (but outside of Scotland or Northern Ireland), your Student Loan repayments will be very different to what's outlined below.
+For students from elsewhere in the UK (England, Northern Ireland or Wales), your Student Loan repayments will be different to what's outlined below.

-If you're a Scottish student, your tuition fees will likely be covered by SAAS, so the only loan you need to worry about repaying is the Student Loan that's used to cover the bulk of your living costs.
+If SAAS covers your tuition fees, the only loan you need to worry about repaying is the Student Loan for your living costs.

 As with all Student Loans, you don't need to worry about repaying any money until you've finished your course.